Our Approach

 Schools enter Phase 2 once commitment to the values and practices of Phase 1 is clearly embodied in leadership, culture, and action.
 This phase involves a deeper level of responsibility, complexity, and system-facing work.

-• Schools undertake school transformation projects across areas identified with their communities such as STEAM, agripreneurship, and wellbeing.
+Schools undertake school transformation projects aimed at improving the delivery of school programmes in areas identified with their communities, such as STEAM, agripreneurship, and wellbeing.

 Phase 2 positions schools not only as sites of transformation, but as credible contributors to education reform and public policy dialogue in Lebanon.